judka-uriel/uriel-book/uriel_en.md

 to terminate the contract, but only to suspend it indefinitely.
 In precisely the same way, those commandments whose fulfillment is now impossible are not nullified, but only the necessity of their fulfillment is suspended indefinitely.
-The previously signed contract is not cancelled — the *brit* remains in force.
+The previously signed contract is not canceled — the *brit* remains in force.
 Only certain clauses of the contract have become obsolete, therefore the fulfillment of certain commandments is no longer required.